Dyvil/Dyvil-Language-Reference/headers/custom-operators.md

 infix operator +- {               none, precedence 120 }
 ```

 The order in which the properties are placed within the brackets does not matter.
+Duplicate properties are not permitted and will cause a diagnostic error.